mip-master/learning_mip/README.md

 https://www.gurobi.com/documentation/9.0/quickstart_mac/py_python_interface.html
 ),
 the Gurobi-Python interface, along with comprehensive, well-structured documentation.
-CPLEX also took a similar path.
+CPLEX has also taken a similar path.

 Now, any data scientist (and other analytics professionals) can much more easily leverage